alicemason/AMPC18/_pages/Workshops.md

 Dunn, J.C. & Kalish, M. L. (in press). *State-trace analysis*.
 Springer.

-The following aspects will be covered:
+The following aspects will be covered (time permitting):

 1. Brief introduction to the logic of STA
 2. Fitting the monotonic model